Other Kayak Fishing Media

 With age, and sometimes as a result of medical issues, our sense of balance deteriorates.
 The implications for kayak fishing are clear – We either need to fish from a more stable kayak, or quit kayak fishing altogether.
 An impaired … Continue reading

-Posted in fishing kayaks, kayak fishing, old age
+Posted in kayak fishing, old age, Wavewalk fishing kayaks

 Tagged balance, disability, disabled, ergonomic, impaired, kayak angler, kayak fishing, kayak stability, safety, senior, sense of balance, stability